gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 At the top of Slip Street, the Hett turned right onto Forecastle Road.
 Fifty strides behind them, Fraederiq hopped the fence into Papaere Badette's bedraggled front garden.
 Erileine's heart sank.
-That was the shortcut to the upper goat pasture---Fraederiq was definitely trying to catch up with the Hett, out of sight of the rest of the town.
+That was the shortcut to the upper goat pasture—Fraederiq was definitely trying to catch up with the Hett, out of sight of the rest of the town.